ros-controls/ros_control/transmission_interface/README.md

 propagating position, velocity and effort variables between actuator and joint spaces.

-In the same spirit as the **hardware_interface** package, this package wraps existing raw data (eg. current actuator positon, reference joint command, etc.) under a consistent interface.
+In the same spirit as the **hardware_interface** package, this package wraps existing raw data (eg. current actuator position, reference joint command, etc.) under a consistent interface.
 By not imposing a specific layout on the raw data, it becomes easier to support arbitrary hardware drivers to software control.

 ### Structure ###